 “In this archival documentary – many of them hitherto unpublished - Russian director Gulya Mirzoeva, born in Tajikistan, of Russian culture but now living in France, tells the story of this rivalry with dramatic consequences.”

 “This impressive documentary [presents] rich and fascinating pictorial material in a way that reflects the intellectual climate of the Cold War.
 The supression of genetics in the Soviety Union was the great scientific scandal of 20th-century science.”
 (Nils Roll-Hansen

 University of Oslo for "Slavic Review, spring 2019)

 "Highly recommended!
 The talented filmmaker Gulya Mirzoeva uses excellent archival footage to tell this compelling and gripping story."
 (Andrew Jenks, California State University - for Educ.
 Media Reviews)

 Festivals and Awards:

-* 2019: Nominated for “Best Use of Footage in a History Production” at FOCAL Awards, taking place on June 20th at The Troxy in London
+* 2019: FOCAL Award for “Best Use of Footage in a History Production” (June 20th, London)

 * 2019: has entered the official selection of the History Film Festival 2019 (10-14 Sept. in Rijeka, Croatia).